 How the arbitrator’s decision is implemented will vary, depending on the nature of the dispute.

 In a financial dispute, where the court has a supervisory role (as it does, for instance, in financial remedy cases on divorce and on claims for financial provision for children), the parties will generally apply to the court for an order confirming the terms of the award.
-Following the landmark case of S v S (see below), only in very rare cases will it be appropriate for a judge make a different order, given the parties’ agreement at the outset to be bound by the award.
+Following the landmark case of S v S (see below), only in very rare cases will it be appropriate for a judge to make a different order, given the parties’ agreement at the outset to be bound by the award.
 Where on other hand the court does not have a supervisory role (as for instance where the dispute involves property claims between unmarried couples) the award may be enforced, with leave of the court, as though it were a court judgment or order.

 Similarly, in a children dispute, the parties’ arbitration agreement binds them, in advance, to apply if necessary for a consent court order to reflect the arbitrator’s determination.